 In contemporary paintings by Swedish artists Mamma Andersson (Swan Song, 2016) and Ola Billgren (The Tea Drinker, 1970) hanging nearby, the figures seem paralysed by the same anguish or despair that Dahl symbolised two hundred years ago.
 Or did he?
 As art historian Bernhard Maaz writes in the catalogue, Dahl painted a new day dawning and a sailor who survived the night.
 Perhaps there’s even a glimmer of hope in the air?
 Is Dahl’s work about faith rather than resignation?
 These questions have no definitive answers because, just as with Friedrich, artist and viewer are united in a particular form of ignorance which is precisely what connects them over time.
 Similarly, the appeal of Billgren’s painting is hardly its clichéd sentimentality, but rather the fact that it is an open-ended answer to a question that is as tantalising today as it was in the 1970s.

-Romanticism’s introverted side is best captured by works such as Johan August Kraft’s Portrait of the Judge Jacob Wilder (1819) – a fine tuned portrait of the magistrate reading a book – or Gustav Adolph Henning’s stripped-down Reading Girl (1828).
+Romanticism’s introverted side is best captured by works such as Johan August Kraft’s Portrait of the Judge Jacob Wilder (1819) – a finely tuned portrait of the magistrate reading a book – or Gustav Adolph Henning’s delicately stripped-down Reading Girl (1828).
 Here we see hints of the modern individual being born while perusing Johann Wolfgang von Goethe or one of the Jena Romantics.
 The fact that this new individual would have presupposed a more fundamental idea – namely, the idea of equality between individuals, between writer and reader, artist, and viewer – remains an unspoken premise of the show in which the social and political world takes a back seat to our encounter with the art in the present.

 Indeed, the individual as an object disappears from view, instead becoming the tacit subject of a new way to approach nature, visually, through clearings, glimpses, and views.
 Ferdinand Georg Waldmüller’s View of the Dachstein from the “Sophien-Doppelblick” near Ischl (1835) – one of many examples of Romantic painters excelling at copying nature – leads us into a row of smaller rooms alongside the large gallery.

 The first of these rooms portrays lookout points where people in the 19th century could go to satisfy their “see-fever.”
 The show then turns its gaze downwards with works depicting ground and vegetation before moving on to rocks and, in an inspiring final manoeuvre, pointing upwards towards the sky and clouds.
 Each section is precisely installed with a small number of works that could have been extended into fascinating exposition in their own right.
 A series of small cloud studies by Norwegian artist Knud Baade – incidentally, a student of John Christian Dahl in Dresden – perfectly captures the tension between fantasy and sobriety, or rapture and reason, that characterises the Nordic-German axis that sets the tone for the show.
 There are no John Constables as far as the eye can see, just one small painting by J.M.W.
 Turner, and a couple by Eugène Delacroix.
 Nostalgic Nazarenes and French troubadour-style painters are only included as notes in the margins.
-Painters of the freakish and phantasmagorical, like William Blake and Phillipp Otto Runge, were not invited to the ball.
+Painters of the freakish and phantasmagorical, like William Blake and Philipp Otto Runge, were not invited to the ball.

-If the first gallery was a gentle prelude luring the viewer in with soft notes, then the second arrives with a furious crescendo of volcanic eruptions, stormy seas, and raging rivers.
+If the first gallery was a gentle prelude luring the viewer in with soft notes, the second arrives with a furious crescendo of volcanic eruptions, stormy seas, and raging rivers.
 One of the few nineteenth-century painters from Sweden in the exhibition, Marcus Larson, is, on the other hand, represented with one of the largest paintings: the magnificent, 2.5-metre-wide Waterfall in Småland (1856).
 Larson is counted among the Düsseldorf School, which has a more dubious reputation than the Dresden Romantics and isn’t featured as prominently.
 Two contemporary paintings are just as eye-catching as Larson’s: Leif Engström’s close-up of a spruce forest in what appears to be natural size, Evening with a Strong Light (2020), and Ann Frössén’s expressive The Rising Tide (2024).
 The turn from contemplation to eruption is exciting, yet the theme of nature and the sublime seems less original than the starting out of the exhibition.

 The row of adjoining smaller rooms – depicting ruins, nightmares, and various forms of misery – don’t feel quite as convincing either.
 Instead of the pensive look at a reality shared by artist and viewer, we are confronted with a less… sympathetic gaze.
-Indeed, slightly different selection and emphasis could probably have resulted in a completely different image of Romanticism: as the cradle of a predatory, exoticising, and gluttonous gaze; a gaze that, of course, could just as easily have been traced into the present.
+Indeed, a slightly different selection and emphasis could probably have resulted in a completely different image of Romanticism: as the cradle of a predatory, exoticising, and gluttonous gaze; a gaze that, of course, could just as easily have been traced into the present.

 Clearly, National Museum has sought to present Romanticism in a way that is easy for contemporary viewers to appreciate.
 And easy it is.
 Delightfully easy, in fact.
 In the middle room, Norwegian artist Peder Balke’s somber Stockholm in Moonlight (1840) is displayed across from an abstract starry sky by the contemporary painter Paul Fägerskiöld (Stockholm, January 1,100,000, South, 2020), accompanied by the sounds of a cover version of Ludwig van Beethoven’s Moonlight Sonata (1801) by pop musician Henning Fürst.
 Populism?
 No. Today that means identifying a group and exploiting it, which is the opposite of what is going on here.
 Who appreciates the beauty of a starry sky or the moonlight?
 Well, who doesn’t?

 Despite taking the birth of the individual as its point of departure, The Romantic Eye contains a large number of works that seem to be about obliterating the individual.
 In an introductory part about the Romantic genius, two of Sweden’s most celebrated millennial painters, Sixten Sandra Österberg and Engström, are displayed alongside nineteenth-century painters Carus and Janssen.
-To me, Engström’s large-scale detailed studies of spruce forests do not seem to be about individuality at all, but about using painting to reach beyond individuality.
+To me, Engström’s large-scale detailed studies of spruce forests don’t seem to be about individuality at all, but rather about using painting to reach beyond individuality.
 And with reservation for lack of art-historical expertise, I don’t believe that Carus wanted to depict his personal view of An Old German Town in the First Light of Dawn (1840).
 Rather, the artist’s meticulous drawing and unusual bird’s-eye view suggest that he wanted to bracket his own position and capture a collective gaze.
 More precisely, the gaze of a certain old town.
 If anything, the painting appears to capture the town’s gaze on itself.

 Is it not in fact the case that Romanticism did not invent the genius at all, as it is often claimed, but rather democratised it by making it accessible to more people?
 Is this not exactly what the National Museum demonstrates by encouraging us to look at, say, Friedrich’s works just like the artist himself supposedly did?
 Thus, much like Two Men Contemplating the Moon, this exhibition seems to do what it shows by making a certain way of seeing something the viewer can step into.
 The genius, the very essence of this seeing, no longer appears as an exceptional position linked to certain toxic privileges, but as a democratic function of the Romantic gaze.

 As Kristian Vistrup Madsen recently wrote in Kunstkritikk, there is a counter-reaction to identity politics and academic kitsch among artists working with “moods” to dissolve the boundary between subject and object.
-At the National Museum, such moody or atmospheric Romanticism is brought to a head with Baade’s The Guardian of the Sea (1840), a somber vision of an old Viking warrior that recalls the endemic fear of what might happen if Europe abandons individuality in favour of the nation or the fate of the people, fascism-style.
+At the National Museum, such moody or atmospheric Romanticism is brought to a head with Baade’s The Guardian of the Sea (1840), a somber vision of an old Viking warrior that recalls the endemic fear of what might happen if we abandon individuality in favour of the nation or the fate of the people, fascism-style.
 Most Swedish art museums would probably have shuddered at the thought of showing such a charged work.
 Indeed, would they even have dared to take on something as ’conservative’ as a contemporary Romantic trend?
 In the end, what’s at stake is art’s right to be art.
 That and the viewer’s right to be addressed as an equal individual rather than as a consumer of spectacular art experiences or as someone yearning to react without thinking for themselves.
-Personally, I didn’t expect to be moved by Baade’s worn-out old warrior, but I was.
+Personally, I didn’t expect to be moved by Baade’s weary old guardian, but I was.

 So does The Romantic Eye establish “a new benchmark of quality” for contemporary art, as Vistrup Madsen puts it in his essay?
 At least, it’s the most interesting proposal I have seen at a Swedish museum for a very long time.
 Sure, the contemporary selection could have been even sharper.
 The new paintings do well in the encounter with the historical pieces, but there are also solitary elements such as Lars Nilsson’s silhouette pictures that allude to the fragment aesthetic of the 1980s.
 Other contemporary works include Mariele Neudecker’s evocative dioramas and videos about the climate crisis, and Oscar Furbacken’s peep show revealing hidden wonders behind the anonymous surface of a rock-like structure.
-Indeed, the National Museum’s casting of contemporary art as part of the European Enlightenment tradition is an act of resistance against commercial spectacle, American cultural imperialism and rampant anti-intellectualism.
+Indeed, the National Museum’s casting of contemporary art as part of the European Enlightenment tradition is a welcome act of resistance against commercial spectacle, American cultural imperialism and rampant anti-intellectualism.